-At ShieldSquare, we already have a consistent level of data protection and security across our organization.
-We are fully committed to be compliant with the GDPR by April 2018, well ahead of the deadline.
+At ShieldSquare, we have always had a consistent level of data protection and security across our organization.
+We are fully compliant with the GDPR in every way applicable to our business:

-Risk Assessment - We are carrying out a company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed, and to whom it is disclosed.
+Risk Assessment - We have performed a company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed, and to whom it is disclosed.

-Policies & Procedures - We are implementing new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including:
+Policies & Procedures - We have implemented new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including:

 Data Protection - Our main policy and procedure document for data protection has been overhauled to meet the standards and requirements of the GDPR.
-We will ensure that we adequately train our employees about GDPR directives to protect individual privacy rights under this law.
+We have adequately trained our employees about GDPR directives to protect individual privacy rights under this law.

 Data Retention & Erasure – We have updated our retention policy and schedule to ensure that we meet the ‘data minimization’ and ‘storage limitation’ principles and that personal information is stored, archived, and destroyed compliantly and ethically.
 We have dedicated erasure procedures in place to meet the new ‘Right to Erasure’ obligation.
 We are aware of when this and other data subject’s rights apply; along with any exemptions, response timeframes and notification responsibilities.